griptape-ai/griptape/docs/griptape-tools/custom-tools/index.md

 Building your own tools is easy with Griptape!

-To start, create a directory for your tool inside your project.
-All tool directories should have the following components:
+To start, you can define your tool in a single Python file within your project.
+All tool files should have the necessary components in one place, keeping things simple.

-* `tool.py` file with a tool Python class.
-* `requirements.txt` file with tool Python dependencies.
+* **Optional**: You can include a `requirements.txt` file with Python dependencies if needed.
+If you do, both the tool file and the `requirements.txt` file must be placed in their own directory together.
+Griptape will automatically install those dependencies when the tool is loaded.

 Let's build a simple random number generator tool!
-First, create a new directory for your tool `rng_tool`.
-This is where all tool files will go.
+You can define the tool directly in your code.

 ## Tool Dependencies

-To add Python dependencies for your tool, add a `requirements.txt` file.
-The tool we are building is pretty simple, so you can leave that file empty.
+If your tool has specific Python dependencies, you can create a requirements.txt file.
+Although our example is simple and doesn't need it, remember that the requirements.txt file and the tool file must be in a directory together, and Griptape will handle the installation.

 ## Tool Implementation

-Next, create a `tool.py` file with the following code:
+Here’s an example of the tool implementation in a single file:

 ```python
 --8<-- "docs/griptape-tools/custom-tools/src/index_1.py"